uk-gov-mirror/DFE-Digital.get-into-teaching-content/content/covid-19.md

         <p>A. Autumn events will be confirmed soon, please check back for more details.</p>
        <p><strong> Q. What if I’m an overseas applicant?</strong></p>
         <p>A. Although global travel, including to the UK, is affected by coronavirus, we still encourage you to take the steps to becoming a teacher in England.</p>
         <p>Check your country’s advice to keep up to date with travel restrictions.
-The UK government has also published guidance about <a href="https://www.gov.uk/guidance/coronavirus-covid-19-advice-for-uk-visa-applicants-and-temporary-uk-residents#outside-uk" target="_blank">what to do if you need a visa to travel to the UK</a> and has an immigration <a href="https://www.gov.uk/guidance/coronavirus-covid-19-advice-for-uk-visa-applicants-and-temporary-uk-residents#helpline" target="_blank">helpline</a>.
+The UK government has also published guidance about <a href="https://www.gov.uk/guidance/coronavirus-covid-19-advice-for-uk-visa-applicants-and-temporary-uk-residents#outside-uk" target="_blank" rel="noopener noreferrer">what to do if you need a visa to travel to the UK<span class="govuk-visually-hidden">(Link opens in new
+window)</span><i class="icon icon-external"></i></a> and has an immigration <a href="https://www.gov.uk/guidance/coronavirus-covid-19-advice-for-uk-visa-applicants-and-temporary-uk-residents#helpline" target="_blank" rel="noopener noreferrer">helpline<span class="govuk-visually-hidden">(Link opens in new
+window)</span><i class="icon icon-external"></i></a>.
 If you’ve already started applying for a course, contact the training providers - they’ll be able to advise you on how coronavirus is affecting recruitment to their courses.</p>

    <h2>GCSE and equivalency tests</h2>
         <p><strong>Q. Because of coronavirus, I have been unable to sit my GCSE or equivalency test as scheduled.
 Will this mean I cannot meet the entry criteria to start a course in September 2020?</strong></p>